 Meta’s regional director of policy for Australia, Mia Garlick, defended the company’s use of encryption on its platforms, and told the summit that Meta assisted law enforcement while also identifying malicious activity in its non-encrypted spaces.

-Desirs from Queensland Police said most CSAM cases were shared and discussed on encrypted platforms, which made law enforcement’s job more difficult.
+A victim identification analyst from a state police department said most CSAM cases were shared and discussed on encrypted platforms, which made law enforcement’s job more difficult.

-Griffiths, also from Queensland Police, said AI was “the best way to decrypt” encrypted communications and files.
+Griffiths from Queensland Police said AI was “the best way to decrypt” encrypted communications and files.

 He also suggested the technology could also be used for real-time monitoring and predictive policing by analysing what people posted online, but further regulation would be needed in order to make that possible.